Saturday, January 21, 2012

 Book Review: Death Comes to Pemberley by P.D.
 James

-My rating: 2 of 5 stars
+Rating: 2 out of 5 stars

 I really wanted to like this book.
 I love mysteries, and, of course, Darcy and Elizabeth.
 What happened?
 Was it the lack of a compelling enough mystery?
 Definitely.
 Of course, I wanted to find out what happened to Denny.
 I never believed Wickham had killed his best friend.
 The murder, as confessed by the perpetrator, read like a whim to me.
 The motive?
 Unsubstantiated as to exactly what had occurred and who was at fault.
-Revealing that Denny was innocent of all but his association with the "wrong sort".
+Revealing that Denny was innocent of all but his association with the "wrong sort."

 I also felt the explanations offered by Wickham, Colonel Fitzwilliam, and Darcy for their past decisions and actions were disappointing.
 I was looking for more mystery.
 More meaning.
 More oomph.